 180’s volunteer DVRT Advocates are civilian members of the community who work collaboratively with law enforcement to provide support, information, and resources to victims of domestic violence at police headquarters.
 Advocates also discuss with victims safety planning and their legal rights in regard to obtaining a Temporary Restraining Order.
 By providing empathy and a crucial perspective of the situation, these specially-trained advocates help to empower victims to make informed decisions for themselves and their families.

 Basic requirements for volunteers to apply include that they must be eighteen years of age or older, have access to reliable transportation, possess a valid driver’s license, be willing to serve on an on-call shift basis, participate in an interview process, submit to background investigations and fingerprinting, and successfully complete the mandatory training.
 The police departments and 180 are committed to culturally and socially diverse teams to better serve the community.
 Bi-lingual capability is helpful.
 Prior knowledge of domestic violence is not required.
 The identities of the DVRT volunteers are kept anonymous.
-For an application or additional information, see their recruitment flyer and/or contact Tina Morgan, Assistant Coordinator, Victim Support Program, at firstname.lastname@example.org or 732 264-4360, Ext.
+For an application or additional information, contact Tina Morgan, Assistant Coordinator, Victim Support Program, at email@example.com or 732 264-4360, Ext.
 4272.

 We are collecting food and other items for Open Door Food Pantry in Freehold (drop off during Coffee & Fellowship on the first Sunday of each month or in the church narthex any other Sunday).
 Red text indicates items that are greatly needed.
 Go to their Most Needed List page for the most up-to-date needs and to print the list.